martinpihrt/OSPy-plugins/plugins/tank_monitor/README.md

   Enter the distance from the sensor to the maximu water level in the tank (maximum to sensor - 2cm).

 * The water level from the bottom to the minimum water level in the tank:
   Enter the level for the minimum water level in the tank.
-If it falls below this level will stop watering, stop the scheduler and send an E-mail (For this function required E-mail plugin).

-* Stop scheduller if is minimum water in the tank:
+* Stop stations if minimum water level:
-  Disabling the scheduler if is minimum water level in tank
+  Stoping these stations if is minimum water level in the tank.
+Selector for stop stations in scheduler.

+* Stop stations if sonic probe has fault:
+  If the level sensor fails, the above selected stations in the scheduler will stop.

 * Cylinder diameter for volume calculation:
   Enter the diameter for volume calculation.